ceymard/kronk/README.md

 Here is the list of variables that kronk uses inside the file metadata ;

-* `kronk.markdown_template` is the name of the pug template in which a markdown file will be injected.
+* `$kronk.markdown_template` is the name of the pug template in which a markdown file will be injected.
-* `kronk.markdown_block` is the name of the block inside this template.
+* `$kronk.markdown_block` is the name of the block inside this template.
+* `$kronk.draft` if true, this file will not be generated

 * `$files` the array of all the files parsed inside the `src` directory
 * `$file` the current file